LBruni98/ZSL-The-Climate-Menace/README.md

 This week’s sprints first started with our group meeting and discussing what we had achieved before the first week, Luke Shead had created the pitch presentation, Joe and Matthew had created some storyboards of how the app would function, Luke Bruni had created some concept art of the main menu and the artic habitat background and Sam had started the backlog of the previous sprints we had completed.
 Once we had confirmed that the tasks from last week were complete, we then assigned each other tasks that we needed to complete within a 45 minute timeframe (See in table sprint 1).
 This sprint was focused on our pitch and adding details to certain parts of our pitch, for example we needed to add more details to our storyboard to include the part where the students would give their pledges.
 Once we had completed the tasks we took an hour break then moved onto our second sprint.
 This sprint was more focused on how we would manage our project (see in table sprint 2); a way we are doing this is by creating user stories, so we have clear simple tasks that we can complete in our sprints.

+#### 2.9.7 Monday 17th Concept Pitch
+At this time, we were instructed to meet with our client in regards to our pitch ideas and showcase what we have in mind for the application.
+In order to present the client with the designs in mind, a powerpoint presentation was devised by Luke Shead, to showcase the design of the app and what it's functions are, showing what we are doing to fulfil the client's requirements.
+Within the powerpoint detailed the most important aspects of development including concept art and how the initial app will look like.
+These designs and functions of the application would be reviewed by the client and her thoughts on the design would be shared to us.

+##### 2.9.7.1 Communication methods
+When giving the event for the client, numerous communication methods were used to ensure that the information we were giving to the client was recieved clearly and understood.

+###### Visual
+The presentation was used as a visual aid when giving the pitch to the client, allowing us to show pictures of the application.
+This helped with giving the client a visual representation of the application and to give her a realistic outcome of the project rather than for her to imagine what it would look like and not deliver what was promised.

+###### Verbal
+Alongside the powerpoint, the slides were also aided by a member of the team giving the presentation, telling a more detailed account of the application where the visual aspect lacked.
+This was done to give a detailed and clearer account using the visual presentation as aid to both the presenter and client where the more intricate details would be spoken.

+###### Physical
+A demo of the application was given to give a clearer understanding of what we were trying to do and to help the client follow along with the presentation rather than just relying solely on the presentation alone.

+###### Non-Verbal (Body Language)
+This was used mainly to help clear up any uncertain points, mainly by pointing to parts of the presentation and also to engage in the next part.
+Body language was also there to show a certain level of enthusasim demonstrated by the team member, Luke Shead, showing a huge level of interest that would certainly make the client happy.

+##### 2.9.7.2 Substantial Risks
+Issues had arisen during the finializing of the powerpoint presentation, the transferring of the presentation had caused some problems as the initial presentation was created in google docs then transferred over to Microsoft PowerPoint.
+By the time the pitch had started, the problems were ironed out in the end.
+Should the presentation not have been ready by that time because of these problems, physical handouts were created in case containing all the information of the application that was necessary, given alongside the presentation in case the client had missed some information or had wanted the full picture of the app.

 #### 2.9.7 30th October-7th November

 | Task    | Group Member         | Time Allocated               | Completed                      |